ps-tuebingen-courses/pl1-lecture-notes/src/04-desugaring/desugaring.md

 }
 ```

-Let us now consider extension #2, sub.
-One way to support sub is to add it to the core language, just like mult:
+Let us now consider extension #2, `Sub`.
+One way to support sub is to add it to the core language, just like `Mult`:

 ```scala mdoc
 object SMAE {